 So, when I’m out and about, I can check in on where we stand for the month or categorize my transactions while waiting for an appointment.

-The Tiller Money Community is a place for users (and the Tiller team) to share and seek inspiration, tips, and input on using the Tiller system and spreadsheets.
+The Tiller Money Community is a place for users (and the Tiller team) to share and seek inspiration, tips, and input from other personal finance enthusiasts on using the Tiller system and spreadsheets.

 You can collaborate with other spreadsheet and money nerds to learn and share as you progress on your financial journey.